ggraziano98/MAS/Project-Main/pseudo1.md

     Study of Stock Market Structure

     \\ __init__
-        Order_Book: contains all the waiting orders waiting to be matched and fulfilled
+        order_book: contains all the waiting orders waiting to be matched and fulfilled
-        Price_History: contains the price of assets for each time step
+        price_history: contains the price of assets for each time step

     \\ Bid-Ask Method:
         Takes the highest buying price (BID) and the lowest selling price (ASK) and communicates this information to all agents in real time.